 In 2009, we introduced the Urbana, a contactless card for the payment of fares on Ljubljanski potniški promet buses that allows riding and transfers within a 90-minute period.
 Urbana was first introduced on lines within the city and later also on integrated and intercity lines.

-With Urbana, users can now also pay for on-demand rides with EURBAN, the funicular to Ljubljana Castle, parking fees at public parking spaces and P+R facilities, Ljubljana City Library services, as well as use it for renting bicycles in the BicikeLJ bike-sharing system.
-Urbana is used for public transport by an average of 550,000 users annually.
-Already in 2009, paying with the Moneta technology was introduced on buses (for rides without changing buses), however from 2014 on, users with smart phones with Android 4.4 or higher can install the mobile app Urbana, offering everything that the Urbana card offers.
+With Urbana, users can now also pay for on-demand rides with EURBAN, the funicular to Ljubljana Castle and tickets to all Ljubljana Castle events, parking fees at public parking spaces and P+R facilities, Ljubljana City Library services, as well as use it for renting bicycles in the BicikeLJ bike-sharing system.
+Urbana is used for public transport by an average of 560,000 users annually.
+Already in 2009, paying with the Moneta technology was introduced on buses (for rides without changing buses), however from 2014 on, users with smart phones with Android 5.0 or higher can install the mobile app Urbana, offering everything that the Urbana card offers.

 Since 2015, users of parking spaces next to roads have been able to pay parking fees with the Urbana SMS parking system.
 Therefore users who decide to pay parking fees by sending SMS texts (topping up their balance at Urbanomat machines or Urbana selling points), no longer have to pay the fees at parking machines.

 - The Urbana Smart City Card has, together with the bike-sharing system BicikeLJ, received the Information Strawberry Award 2012, i.e. the award for the best information society achievement.